StoneyJr/LivingCase1/README.md

-# Web-App zur Verlaufsbefragung von Notfallpatient:innen (UKN Inselspital)
+# Web-App zur Verlaufsbefragung von Notfallpatient:innen
 ### General info
 This is the Code for the Living Case 1 at the Bern university of applied sciences.
 The Living Case 1 project is an opportunity for students to work with real Stakeholders and develop real-world applications.
-For this project our Stakeholder was [Prof. Dr. med.
-Wolf Hautz](http://www.notfallmedizin.insel.ch/de/ueber-uns/details/personlist/46/person/detail/wolf-hautz-mme/) from the [UKN Inselspital in Bern](https://www.insel.ch/de/).

 The developers of this Project are
  - Jorma Steiner [(StoneyJr)](https://github.com/StoneyJr)
  - Nicolas Gujer [(AngryBacteria)](https://github.com/AngryBacteria)